shelialia/tp/docs/UserGuide.md

     - End with a domain label that is at least 2 characters long.
     - Have each domain label start and end with alphanumeric characters.
     - Have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
-- Room numbers should contain two two-digit numbers separated by a hyphen.
+- Room numbers should contain two two-digit numbers between 01 and 99, separated by a hyphen.
   - For example, `01-01`, `12-34`, `99-99` are valid room numbers.
-  - Room numbers can be the same between two guests.
+  - Multiple guests can share the same room.
 - Requests should be alphanumeric, may include spaces, and must not exceed 75 characters.
   - A guest can have any number of requests (including 0).
   - Requests must be unique.